kmruiz/kmr.today/posts/2025-03-25-software-properties.md

 ### Reactivity Boundaries

 Components are not alone in a system: they need to react to changes in other components.
-These are the reactivity boundaries between components.
+The surface between these two components is the reactivity boundary.

 ### Interactivity Boundaries

 Components need to command other components to fulfill a business requirement.
+Usually components will interact through some kind of interface, either being a function call or a method call.
+The surface of interaction is the interactivity boundaries.

 ### Consistency Boundaries

-Data in these boundaries need to provide an intentional consistency.
+Data in a component is usually related to data in other components: through deriving new data or by owning the data.
+The relationship of the components through their data is the consistency boundaries.

 ### Evolution Boundaries